vridhi-pages/resume-analyser/README.md

 - **Text-Based and Image-Based Resume Support:** Supports analysis of both text-based and image-based resumes.
 - **Streamlined Interface:** User-friendly interface built with Streamlit for easy interaction and intuitive experience.

+## Original Author
+This project is similar to Krish Naik sir video on ATS (Appkications Tracking System).

 ---
 Vridhi Pages @ 2024
 For more information, visit [vridhipages.tech](https://www.vridhipages.tech).